 When you have the topic narrowed down to a manageable size, you will need to establish a thesis for your paper.
 The thesis is a statement of the main idea of the paper -- what point will you prove or disprove in the paper?
 What is the argument that will be supported by your research?
 Do not phrase the thesis statement as a question, but rather, the thesis statement is the answer to a question or problem.
 For example, if your topic is "marriage breakdown," possible thesis statements could be:

 Books and journal articles that are not owned by CNC Library may be borrowed or acquired from another library.
 Material can take up to 2 weeks to arrive, so start your research early to ensure the requested material arrives in time for your research.
-Note there is a charge of 10 cents/page for journal articles.

 Complete this step in conjunction with Step 3 as you use the catalogue, journal indexes and online sources.
 This working bibliography keeps track of the sources you are using as you review them and provides information for your final bibliography.
 Different disciplines follow different "style sheets" for bibliographies and footnotes.
 Consult your instructor for an acceptable style.
 Information Sheets for APA, MLA, Chicago and ICMJE/Vancouver documentation styles are available in the library, in print or online on the Library's Citations page.